Swing Dance Classes

 Want to take a great swing dance class in Los Angeles?
 Well you have come to the right place!
 By Your Side Dance Studio provides fun and enjoyable East Coast Swing and West Coast Swing dance classes that improve your dance skills and make you look great on the dance floor!

 Learn To Swing Dance From The Best Dance Teachers in Los Angeles

 By Your Side Dance Studio provides you with the best Swing dance instructor in a private setting so that you receive one-on-one personal East Coast Swing and West Coast Swing dance lessons custom tailored to your particular needs.
 We also provide group Swing dance classes throughout the week.

 Private dance lessons are the fastest, most efficient way to learn to dance.
-(Offer applies to new students only.)
+(New students only.)